TheBotlyNoob/CS50/CS50w/Final Project/README.md

 ---

-I believe that my submission is more complex than other projects because:
+I believe that my submission is more complex than other projects I have created because:

+-   I created custom styles for the terminal
 -   I utilized more than one Django model
 -   I utilized Python's built-in `subprocess` API
 -   I utilized JavaScript's `fetch` API to access the API
 -   I utilized ReactJS and BabelJS to render the webpage
 -   I utilized JavaScript's event listener API

+All to create a nostalgic feel for the old days of those who came before me.